Moradii/trend_intensity_images/README.md

-# trend_intensity_images
-On the trend detection of time-ordered intensity images of point processes on linear networks
+#On the trend detection of time-ordered intensity images of point processes on linear networks